codery12321/ece362/labs/lab09/README.md

 ```
 This sets the IODIR register of the GPIO expander to its default value of 0xff.
 It should produce a trace that looks like Figure 5.
 ![Figure 5: An acknowledged 2-byte write to the MCP23008](images/figure5.png)
+*Figure 5: An acknowledged 2-byte write to the MCP23008*

 Upon seeing proper AD2 traces for I2C write, you should try a read operation.
 In reading from the MCP23008, it will read whatever register values it points to, and then advance to the next.
 By doing a zero-byte write to the IODIR register (register 0), the internal pointer for the GPIO expander will be ready to read back the IODIR register.
 To do so, try the following code:
 ```